scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 -----------------------------------------------------------------------------------------

+### 08. 06.
+2024
+@1345 After ToDoAfters are complete, add new signUp sequence including referral codes then CSS overhaul (again)

+- x buttons need to be replaced with svg
+- options in post can be more neat
+- text sizing overall
+- color scheme ubiquity
+	- all buttons are black
+	- text a middle gray
+	- try to remove any visible lines
+- macros page to be updated
+- interactionsList to be renamed to notifsList, styles updated
+- monthChart to be renamed to calendar, styles updated

 ### 08. 05.
 2024
+@1640 tag buttons in <Post> now goes to it's macros page

+****Next....
+	- post count in <Macros> page reverting to 0? pls fix ✅
+	- 'theFirstCollection' is stating 'undefined' where user info should go and thirdCollection is saying public ✅

+****To Do After:
+	- issue fixed with getting topics and createdTags for <CreatePost> ✅
+	- in <CreatePost> make sure info for current date is taken AT THE TIME the post is not the date in the header. date info remains stagnant if page left up unrefreshed, thus yesterday's date is showing up rather than todays ✅
+	- 'See Post' button in <interactionList> not working
+	- when clicked, section menuButton should close <MonthChart> if it's open closing modal should also reset selectedDates to current day ✅
+	- For mainNav bar, can choose any option at a time.
+Not sequential
+	- reducing image uploads at backEnd
+	- memoization
+	   ?! moving the log state array to the Main component may have removed the need for implementing useMemo on it...
+	   	  might still do so in regards to updating it with more posts, however
+	- response for when sockets disconnect
+	- usernames are incorrectly switched in confirmation message for connectionRequest

 @0340 Styling done for Tags in <Post>

 In order to go to individual macros page, alot more info is needed than what's saved within